YINI-lang/YINI-spec/YINI-Specification.md

 ```

 This line is **not case-sensitive** (`/end`, `/End`, etc. are also valid).
-Only **whitespaces or comments** may appear after the terminator.
+Only **whitespace or comments** may appear after the terminator.

 It is recommended that there are no leading spaces or tabs, on the same line as the terminator.
 If there are comments after the marker, these SHOULD be ignored.

-After the document terminator, only whitespaces and comments are permitted.
+After the document terminator, only whitespace and comments are permitted.
 Any other content appearing after the terminator MUST result in an error.

 ### 3.6.
 Ignore / Disable Line